CCAE Executive Director

 Membership, Technology, and Communications Management

 Sharon Bonney has worked in adult education for 18 years at the national level.
 Her work has been primarily in an office setting, with a focus on sales and administration.
 In 2009, she founded Bonney Business Solutions and in 2010, she joined CCAE, first as the membership coordinator and then moved into the office manager role.
 In this role she is responsible for oversight of membership, communications, technology, and fundraising aspects for CCAE as well as the general office management.
 Her agency, Bonney Business Solutions also provides support for the CCAE state conference and website.
-Members of the team are Rob Lawrence, web designer; Joanne Walsh, assistant; Tammy Reals, clerk; and Jessica Reals, copy editor.
+Members of the team are Rob Lawrence, web designer; Chris Binnix, social media strategist; James Bonney, assistant; and Jessica Reals, copy editor.